-There are a number of signs that indicate your interview went badly.
+There are a number of signs that indicate your interview went well or badly.
 This article will reveal the top 14 signs that your interview might have gone poorly, or that the hiring manager didn’t like you.

 Let’s get started…

 Unless an emergency came up and the company explained this, it’s usually a very bad sign if the interviewer is shorter than the scheduled time period.

 Sometimes initial phone interviews or video interviews are brief, but at minimum, I’d expect them to last for 20-25 minutes.
 If it ended abruptly or only went for 10 minutes, it’s a sign your interview went poorly.

 Sometimes if an interview is going very badly, the first person you meet will decide to send you home and save everyone else’s time.

 This is an extreme scenario but it does happen, and it’s one of the biggest signs that your interview did not go well.